EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/README.md

 # Spectral Imaging Deep Learning Mapper (SpecDeepMap)

-SpecDeepMap is a free and open source Application available in [EnMAP-BOX](https://enmap-box.readthedocs.io/en/latest/index.html) v3.16 [QGIS Plugin ](https://www.qgis.org).
+SpecDeepMap is a free and open source Application available in EnMAP-Box v3.16.
+The [EnMAP-Box](https://enmap-box.readthedocs.io/en/latest/index.html) is an open source [QGIS Plugin ](https://www.qgis.org).

 The SpecDeepMap Application consists of six QGIS processing algorithms and is designed for deep learning based semantic segmentation tasks (pixel classification).